-As such, at St Margaret Mary's, we will continue to release our high-quality classteachers and senior staff to target the children who need additional support, as they are best placed to know their specific academic, emotional and nurturing needs.
+As such, at St Margaret Mary's, we will continue to release our classteachers, teaching staff and senior staff to target the children who need additional support, as they are best placed to know their specific academic, emotional and nurturing needs.

 Evidence provided by the EEF continues to place high emphasis and impact upon excellent levels of communication, language and oracy.
-This is a whole school focus following the disruption of the last two years and will also make up specific intervention programmes for pupils eligible for PP Funding, particularly in EYFS and KS1.
+This is a whole school focus following the disruption of the last two years and will also make up specific intervention programmes for pupils eligible for PP Funding, particularly in EYFS, KS1 and LKS2.